hwborchers/ctv-numericalmath/README.md

     his "Extending R" book and allow for a very structured integration of R with Python resp.
 Julia.

--   [SageMath](http://www.sagemath.org) is an open source mathematics system based on Python and licensed under the GLP, allowing to run R functions, but also providing access to systems like Maxima, GAP, FLINT, and many more math programs.
-SageMath can be freely used through a Web interface at [CoCalc](https://cocalc.com).

 **MATLAB, Octave, Julia, and other Interfaces**

 Interfaces to mathematical software such as MATLAB (commercial) or Octave (free)